tisbert/relative-date/README.md

 To **update** to a higher version just replace the same files by their newer version.

 # Options
 You can define how many date/time elements the phrase should entail.
 The default is 2 elements (e.g. '1 year 4 months' or '2 weeks 3 days' or '2 hours 34 minutes').
-You can set your own phrase length in tow ways:
+You can set your own phrase length in two ways:

 **Globally in your ```sites/config/config.php```:**
 ```php